MichelCarroll/personal-website/_posts/2023-03-15-rust-roguelike-webasm.markdown

 externalLink: false
 ---

 I wrote a small [roguelike game](https://en.wikipedia.org/wiki/Roguelike) prototype in Rust.
 It uses ECS to coordinate the various game components and systems, leveraging the [specs](https://github.com/amethyst/specs) crate.
-In order to make it more easily accessible and shareable, I target WebAssembly to run it in the browser.
+I target WebAssembly to run it in the browser.

 My motivations for building this were:
 - To gain a better mastery of the Rust 🦀 programming language, WebAssembly, and their ecosystems